Draym/dlab-sso/sdk/README.md

 // 1. specify your domain
 const domain = "https://sso.dlab.ovh"

-// 2. create the client and call init when the user wallet is connected const client = new Client(domain)
+// 2. create the client using domain const client = new Client(domain)

 // 3. login